DylanBruner/VexEmulator/README.md

     - Clean up code
     - Drivetrain w Inertial support!
     - Four motor Drivetrain
-    - Make all devices able to be emulated
     - Maybe use physical controller on the emulated brain not sure about the practicality of this
     - Register the brain's battery as a emulated device that way the web UI can control it's attributes
     - Maybe fix the emulator dragging (stop it from snapping)